 This page provides examples of local noise control policies in Washington State, as well as relevant statutes and court decisions.

-- (1) Adoption of noise control provisions based upon the state Noise Control Act, Ch.
-70.107 RCW, utilizing decibel-based standards;
+- (1) Adoption of noise control provisions based upon the state Noise Control Act, chapter 70A.20 RCW (formerly chapter 70.107), utilizing decibel-based standards;

 - (2) Adoption of subjective "public disturbance noise" standards, which do not require the use of decibel meters for enforcement; or

 - (3) A combination of these two approaches.